Sharper dimension-free bounds on the Frobenius distance between sample covariance and its expectation: Main results

 It is easy to observe that the matrix $H$ may have sub-exponential dependent entries under Assumption \ref{as:derivatives}.
 At the same time, most of the papers studying the quadratic forms work with sub-Gaussian random vectors (see, for instance, \citep{laurent00, hsu12, klochkov20, spokoiny23} and the previously mentioned \citep{hanson71, rudelson13, adamczak15}).
 The only exception we are aware of is the paper of \cite{sambale23}, where the author considers quadratic forms of sub-exponential random vectors with independent components.
 One may also consider $\|\widehat\Sigma - \Sigma\|_{\Fr}^2$ as a polynomial of a sub-Gaussian random vector of degree $4$.
 Unfortunately, the latest results on concentration of sub-Gaussian polynomials (see, for instance, \cite{schudy12,adamczak15b,gotze21}) cannot recover the upper bound \eqref{eq:fr_norm_upper_bound}.

 The final remark on Theorem \ref{th:fr_norm_upper_bound} we want to make is that $\|\widehat\Sigma - \Sigma\|_{\Fr}^2$ should behave like a square of a sub-exponential random variable.
 However, in the right-hand side of \eqref{eq:fr_norm_upper_bound}, we have the standard sub-exponential tail $\sqrt{\log(2/\delta)} \vee \log(2/\delta)$, rather than $(\log(2/\delta))^2$.
 This is because the statement of Theorem \ref{th:fr_norm_upper_bound} holds not for all $\delta$ from the interval $(0, 1)$ but only for $\delta \gtrsim e^{-\cO(n)}$, excluding the case of extremely high confidence.
+This is a consequence of our approach, relating the probability of large deviation of $\|\widehat \Sigma - \Sigma\|_{\Fr}^2$ with the analysis of the restricted exponential moment